Haarlem: Sports

-Haarlem has many different sport clubs practicing a great diversity of sports.
+Haarlem has different sport clubs practicing diversity of sports.

 There are several amateur association football clubs.
 Haarlem also had a professional football club, HFC Haarlem, which went bankrupt in January 2010.
 Another Haarlem based football club still in existence is Koninklijke HFC (Royal Haarlemsche Football Club).
 It was founded by Pim Mulier in 1879 as the first football club in the Netherlands, making it the oldest club in Dutch history.

 Tennis club HLTC Haarlem, founded in 1884, and judo association Kenamju, founded in 1948, are also the oldest Dutch clubs in their sports.
 RFC Haarlem is a rugby club.

 Haarlem is known for hosting several international sports tournaments as well: the Haarlemse Honkbalweek (Haarlem Baseball Week), a baseball event held every two years at the Pim Mulier Stadium (named after Pim Mulier), and the Haarlem Basketball Classic, a basketball event.
 Haarlem also hosted the 2014 Women's Softball World Championship.

 The first international bandy match was played between Haarlem and Bury Fen Bandy Club in 1891.
 Some rink bandy exists today.